Skip navigation

 Lujan syndrome

-At least one mutation in the MED12 gene causes Lujan syndrome, a disorder characterized by intellectual disability, behavioral problems, and physical features including tall stature and a long, narrow face.
-This mutation is different than the genetic changes associated with FG syndrome (described above); the Lujan syndrome mutation replaces the amino acid asparagine with the amino acid serine at position 1007 of the MED12 protein (written as Asn1007Ser or N1007S).
-The mutation alters the structure of the MED12 protein and likely disrupts its ability to regulate gene activity, but it is not known how these changes affect development and lead to the specific features of Lujan syndrome.
+Pathogenic variants in the MED12 gene can cause Lujan syndrome, a disorder that is characterized by intellectual disabilities and distinctive physical features, which include a tall, thin body; a long and narrow face; and long fingers and toes with an unusually large range of movement at the joints (hyperextensibility).
+Lujan syndrome typically affects men and boys.
+One pathogenic variant in the MED12 gene that causes Lujan syndrome leads to the substitution of the amino acid asparagine with the amino acid serine at position 1007 of the MED12 protein (written as Asn1007Ser or N1007S).
+This alters the structure of the MED12 protein and likely disrupts its ability to regulate gene activity.
+However, it is not known exactly how this change leads to the specific features seen in people with Lujan syndrome.

 More About This Health Condition